yurivasconcelos/ReactApp/README.md

 };
 ```

-## How to declare a class component
+## How to declare a class componen

 ```javascript
 export class CComp extends React.Component {